-In 2019, AMB-EU total turnover was €4,010,010.
+In 2020, AMB-EU total turnover was €4,740,536.
 Turnover represents the total value of fees earned in the year, excluding value added tax.
 Revenue is earned by recognising fees throughout the period of service under the rating service agreement.
 Any billed fees unearned at the year-end are held in the balance sheet as deferred revenue.
-AMB EU did not generate any income from ancillary services and its revenue was 100% attributable to the provision of solicited credit rating services.
+AMB-EU did not generate any income from ancillary services and its revenue was 100% attributable to the provision of solicited credit rating services.

-AMB-EU does not provide sovereign or structured finance ratings.
+As outlined earlier in this report, AMB-EU does not provide sovereign or structured finance ratings.
 As such all of its ratings revenue is attributable to corporate ratings related to the insurance sector.

 AMB-EU provides ratings to organisations based within the European Union and also to organisations based within wider Europe.
-Based on the location of the entity billed, AMB EU' revenue can be assigned as follows:
+Based on the location of the entity billed, AMB EU's revenue can be assigned as follows: